Leiberman: New Parents Credit Midwives for Making Natural Birth Experience a Pure Joy

 Because I had previously seen an OB at a different practice, I was surprised at all the questions the midwives would ask me at each prenatal visit.
 It was obvious how deeply committed they were to seeing my desire to have a comfortable, natural labor come to fruition.

-On May 25, my water broke at 1 a.m., and my husband and I headed to the hospital where Melinda Fowler, C.N.M., was waiting.
-I labored in the shower, the tub and on the birth ball while listening to Hypnobirthing CDs.
-Melinda stayed with us the entire time, providing constant encouragement and support.
+On May 25, my water broke at 1 am, and my husband and I headed to the hospital where my midwife was waiting.
+I labored in the shower, the tub and on the birth ball while listening to Hypnobirthing CDs, and the midwife stayed with us the entire time, providing constant encouragement and support.

 Because I felt so comfortable and relaxed in the care of the midwives, I gave birth to our son, Bryce, after just five and a half hours of labor.
 He weighed 8.35 pounds and was 21" long.
 Bryce was alert, happy and healthy.
 We were all a little stunned at how quickly the labor progressed, but my husband and I were thrilled to have been able to have the natural birth that we wished for.